volojs/volo/docs/libraryBestPractices.md

   in the package.json.
 * If there is a main module that serves as the entry point into the collection of modules, name it `main.js` and place it at the top level of the repo.
-  Support modules can go in a `lib` directory or just stay top level.
+* Any modules that are to be used by others (public modules), should be placed at the top level of the repo.
+Any private modules can be in a `lib` directory that is in the top level.
-* If the repo is just a collection of modules with no main, place all the scripts at the top level of the repo.

 If your library has specific dependencies it needs, specify them in the package.json file.
 See the [package.json](#packagejson) for more details.